g3mndzy/SOC-Automation-Lab/README.md

 # SOC-Automation-Lab
 Here I will be detailing the steps of my SOC Automation Lab.

+## Tools & Technologies Used
+- Wazuh SIEM – Centralized security monitoring and alerting platform used to ingest, analyze, and correlate endpoint telemetry.
+- Wazuh Agent – Endpoint agent deployed on the Windows client to collect and forward security events to the Wazuh Manager.
+- Sysmon (System Monitor) – Windows endpoint telemetry tool used to capture high-fidelity events such as process creation, command-line execution, and file activity.
+- Shuffle.io (SOAR) – Security automation platform used to ingest alerts via webhook and execute automated workflows.
+- Webhook Integration – Used to forward alerts from the SIEM to the SOAR platform for automated processing.
+- Mimikatz – Offensive security tool used to simulate credential-dumping activity for detection testing.
+- Windows 10 – Endpoint system used to generate attack telemetry and simulate real-world user activity.
+- Ubuntu Server (Cloud-hosted) – Linux server used to host SIEM components and manage backend services.
+- PowerShell – Used for endpoint testing, command execution, and validation of telemetry generation.
+- Linux CLI Utilities – Tools such as systemctl, journalctl, curl, and ss used for service management, troubleshooting, and validation.

 ## Home Lab Environment Setup & Troubleshooting (Wazuh SIEM)

 The first phase of this lab focused on preparing a home lab environment to support a Wazuh SIEM deployment.
-A Windows 10 client virtual machine was created using VirtualBox by downloading and installing a Windows 10 ISO.
-In parallel, an Ubuntu Server instance hosted on Vultr was provisioned to act as the centralized Wazuh SIEM server.
+A Ubuntu Server instance hosted on Vultr was provisioned to act as the centralized Wazuh SIEM server.
 Secure access to the Ubuntu server was established using SSH from PowerShell, allowing for remote administration and configuration.

 ## Initial Issue: Unable to Access Wazuh Web Dashboard